-United was able to secure the slots for flights through March and is working with the Federal Aviation Administration (FAA) and the Port Authority of New York and New Jersey to both extend the option into spring and summer and potentially expand service into and out of JFK to other destinations, United executives told reporters.
+United was able to secure the slots for flights through the summer and is working with the Federal Aviation Administration (FAA) and the Port Authority of New York and New Jersey to both extend the option beyond summer and potentially expand service into and out of JFK to other destinations, according to United executives.

 Article continues below advertisement

 While United intends to continue to offer service from JFK—and to ultimately expand that service—Gupta acknowledged there’s no guarantee.
-It depends on whether the carrier will ultimately receive approval from the FAA and the Port Authority to have access to the necessary slots at JFK beyond March.
+It depends on whether the carrier will ultimately receive approval from the FAA and the Port Authority to have access to the necessary slots at JFK beyond this summer.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips